Daily rituals

 ‘Bonjour, Madame.
 Un café allongé, s’il vous plâit.’

-When the steaming hot coffee arrived, often with a bikkie clinging onto the saucer, I snapped a photo of it.
+When the coffee arrived, often with a bikkie clinging onto the saucer, I snapped a photo of it.
 Once I had sent it to Bec, I put away the phone and sat there and sipped, looking out onto the unfolding scenes of the morning.
 That ritual was a 15-minute meditation where the only things I focused on were breathing in, breathing out and tasting my coffee.
 I watched the world through calm eyes of love and curiosity.

-Once, I caught what appeared to be an Instagram photoshoot taking place, where the director had the subject walk towards the camera in several takes till they got the money shot.
+Once, I caught what appeared to be a social media photoshoot taking place, where the director had the subject walk towards the camera in several takes till they got the money shot.
 He was wearing pink short shorts and pretending to bite eagerly into a pastry from Le Grenier de Félix up the road.
 The scene captivated an older gentleman who stood stock-still on the footpath, baffled by this brazen display.
 The man committed to a series of vigorous head shakes as he huffed off, questioning where the youth were taking us all.

 The palpable joy of being in the present as consciously as I can, it’s unmatched as a life experience.
 Being with myself fully and openly.
 Connected to my inner world and participating in my outer.
 It took a long time to feel comfortable in the present.
 When I first tried being in the ‘now’, I quickly realised how little I liked myself.
 But doing the hard work of getting there has been the best investment of my life.